trek-view/basecamp/about/index.md

 <p>If you're interested in the more technical side of 360 photography, <a href="/blog">I use our blog as a place to "learn in public".</a>.</p>

+<p>I hope you find some of the content here useful, and cannot wait to see your imagery!</p>

 <p>-dave</p>

 </div>